 Most of the projects are based on a similar concept to the increasingly popular small drones, although these are not yet able to transport passengers.
 Lilium stands out from its competitors by using engines instead of rotors.
-The collaboration between Airbus and Audi known as "Pop.Up.Next" is an even more radical concept which can be used both as a car (on four wheels) and as a taxi (with a propeller) (Rosenbach/Salden 2018, p.
+The collaboration between Airbus and Audi known as “Pop.Up.Next” is an even more radical concept that can be used both as a car (on four wheels) and as a taxi (with a propeller) (Rosenbach/Salden 2018, p.
 62).
 It is impossible to predict which, if any, of these concepts will ultimately prevail.

 Interestingly, in Germany these schemes are being considered for the same applications as were originally planned for the Transrapid, such as transfers between Munich’s outlying airport and the city center.
 The calculated ten-minute flight time is certainly attractive compared with the current 40-minute train journey, albeit at a grossly disproportionate cost compared to public transport.

-An additional mode of transport will still be needed to bring passengers to the nearest air taxi departure point, and again to their final destination after landing (the so-called "last mile").
+An additional mode of transport will still be needed to bring passengers to the nearest air taxi departure point, and again to their final destination after landing (known as the “last mile”).
 Waiting, check-in, boarding and disembarking times may also be incurred, therefore significantly limiting the benefits of air taxis on many short routes (Porsche Consulting 2018, p.
 15).
 As with the various predecessor concepts, vertical mobility appears most attractive if it can be efficiently integrated into existing public transport networks, motorized private transport and other modes of transport.
 Even then, air taxis are only likely to be relevant for a small, wealthy segment of the population.